mspiekermann/oauth2-registry/README.md

 In today’s data economy, **dataspaces** promise trusted data sharing across organizational boundaries.
 Yet, many current initiatives rely on **central governance authorities** that onboard participants.
 While this works for early-stage deployments, it limits scalability and impedes the emergence of dynamic, distributed ecosystems.

 This project explores how **OAuth2 mechanisms** can be applied to dataspaces to enable **scalable onboarding**—without locking participants into individual governance silos.
+It is a POC and by no means should be used in production!
+It is just to bootstrap the discussion within the dataspace community, based on some working code and not just paperwork.

+**There is no direct link to IDSA or some service offering by the association, it is used as an example only!**

 ---